 To begin the steam iron method, you will need:

 - Shoe Trees (if you don’t have them, use newspaper instead)

 - Clean Towel

 Once you have everything prepared, we’re ready to begin.
 While it’s okay to leave the laces on, we recommend removing the laces for this procedure to protect them from damage.

 Here are the steps to the steam iron method:

 - Stuff the shoe with a shoe tree or newspaper.
-Stuffing the shoe maintains the integrity of the shoe while you apply heat on it.
+Stuffing the shoe maintains the integrity of the shoe while you apply heat to it.
 You don’t want the shoe to flop while you steam iron it, otherwise it may worsen the crease.

 - Turn on the steam iron to medium heat.
 Once you’ve laid down the damp towel, grab your steam iron and turn it on.
 You may have different settings but we’ve had the best results when setting it to COTTON.
 Set the temperature to medium just to be safe.

 - Steam iron the shoe in a circular motion.
 Apply heat and gently steam iron the shoe in a circular motion.
 Be careful not to go overboard to the lace area.
 Avoid leaving the iron on one spot for too long as it may damage the canvas.